 Grand Gulch Primitive Area

 This is a truly unique location in Southeastern Utah.
 Remote and rugged backcountry, the area is accessible only by pack animal or on foot.
-The Anasazi ("Ancient Ones") flourished in Grand Gulch between 700 and 2,000 years ago.
+The Ancestral Pueblo, formerly referred to as the Anasazi, flourished in Grand Gulch between 700 and 2,000 years ago.
 The fact that so many sites remain--and that they are in such excellent condition--makes Grand Gulch a special area.

 The Basketmakers constructed dwellings by excavating a shallow pit.
 Then they built up walls and a roof of logs and sticks and covered them with mud.
 They also used flint tools and wooden digging sticks.
 Their name was derived from the finely woven baskets they made.
 The most prevalent remains of the Basketmaker culture in the Gulch are their slab-lined storage cisterns, which can still be seen on the mesa tops or on high ledges protected from the weather.

 A series of droughts apparently drove the Basketmakers into the surrounding mountains.
 When their descendants returned around A.D.
 1050, they brought with them the influence of the Mesa Verde people to the east and the Kayenta people from the south.
 As time passed, the Mesa Verde influence predominated in the Grand Gulch area.

 The Basketmaker culture developed into the Pueblo culture, which is characterized by the making of fine pottery (some of it highly decorated), the cultivation of cotton and weaving of cotton cloth, and the high degree of skill in architecture and stone masonry seen in the cliff dwellings in the Gulch.